 Polluted air also has a negative effect on the fetus.
-The team of professor Wiesław Jędrychowski from the Collegium Medicum of the Jagiellonian University has shown that newborns of the women who breathed in air with high content of benzo(a) pyrenes during pregnancy recorded lower birth weight, smaller head circumference and lower intelligence.
-The children were less resistant to infections in later life.
+Research conducted by the team of prof. Wiesław Jędrychowski from the Collegium Medicum of the Jagiellonian University prove that women who breathed air with a high concentration of benzo(a)pyrene during pregnancy give birth to children of lower height, with lower birth weight, a smaller head circumference and a lower IQ.
+These children are less resistant to infections later in life.

 Short-term exposure to suspended particulate matter

-Many studies have shown that short-term exposure to PM2.5 significantly increases the risk of death, including cardiovascular diseases, but also the risk of a myocardial infarction or a sudden cardiac arrest.
-Other health effects of short-term exposure to suspended particulate air include: increased blood pressure, bronchial asthma symptoms and increased respiratory tract infections, including pneumonia.
+Many studies have shown that short-term exposure to PM2.5 significantly increases the risk of death.
+The main reason is cardiovascular discomfort, but also the risk of myocardial infarction or cardiac arrest.
+Other health effects of short-term exposure to PM are also increased blood pressure, worsening of bronchial asthma symptoms, and increased incidence of respiratory infections, including pneumonia.

 What steps should be taken to reduce exposure

-Do not play sports outdoors|
+Do not play sports outside